Alfred James Barnes

 In the town of Basly, Calvados, France is a single Commonwealth War Grave, that of Sgt Alfred Barnes, 1st Battalion, Black Watch (Royal Highlanders) who was killed in Action on 17 June 1944.

-Basly had been liberated by soldiers of the Régiment de la Chaudière of the Canadian Army on the afternoon of 6th June.
-The village school was soon transformed into a field hospital of the Canadian Army Medical Corps.
+Basly had been liberated by soldiers of the Régiment de la Chaudière of the Canadian Army at about 16.00 on 6th June.
+That evening, the village school was transformed into a field hospital of the Canadian Army Medical Corps to deal with the wounded who had been hit by fire from the German batteries at Fontaine-Henry and Colomby as well as German snipers.
 One of the men stationed there was Private Bud Hannam who would stay there until the end of August.
-Amongst the many casualties he dealt with was that of Sgt Alfred Barnes, who was died on 17th June 1944.
+Amongst the many casualties he dealt with was that of Sgt Alfred Barnes, who died on 17th June 1944.

 Details of Sgt Barnes' death were told to Monsieur Gaugelin by Pte Hannam.
 He said that Sergeant Barnes was in a field in Basly where soldiers had a camp for resting.
 It’s said Sergeant BARNES was having a cup of tea in front of his tent when he was hit by something like a mortar - probably coming from the German radar base in Douvres-la-Délivrande which was close by - and was decapitated.